 Remember these IELTS Reading Tips to increase your score:

-it’s always paraphrased and the text can tell you if your answer is right 100%.
+It’s always paraphrased and the text can tell you if your answer is right 100%.

 What does it mean and how does it work?

-So, in order to assess whether you have a good understanding, reading skills and command of these language complexities, tests are designed this way.
-IELTS tests assess your ability to understand the same (or similar) ideas hidden behind different wordings and expressions.
+It will assess your ability to understand the same (or similar) ideas hidden behind different wordings and expressions.

 Skimming is reading rapidly in order to get a general overview of the material.
+Here is an overview: